In March 2013, I submitted a response to an editorial published on March 6th by the New York Times.

 The Hague Convention, devised and ratified around the world over 30 years and thousands of abductions ago, is still considered by diplomats and bureaucrats to be the sole direct instrument available for the return of internationally abducted children to their home countries and their traumatized families.
 The convention promises that its signers will act mutually to quickly and safely locate and bring children back to the jurisdiction from which they were abducted.
 Timeliness is greatly stressed to ward off more permanent damage to the children’s psychological health, and to the families’ relationships.
 Japan, which on the basis of this restatement of its oft-repeated government-to-government promise is now about to be the last of the G8 States to shoulder the treaty’s mutual and reciprocally beneficial obligations, is perhaps the world’s greatest offender of this insufficiently-reported crime, despite its having been intimately involved in the drafting of the treaty.

-But 30+ years is a long time to fail to address the single most fundamental problem of the rights of children: their right to the safe, stable protection of their family relationships.
+But 30+ years is a long time to fail to address a fundamental problem of the rights of children: their right to the safe, stable protection of their family relationships.
 The failure of Japan’s courts to order the return of a single child over this period is a stark testament to the direct involvement of the Japanese state in the international abduction of children and its power to muster willful resistance to what ought to be one of the more non-controversial principles of global governance.
 Indeed, the United States has more than enabled, it has nurtured Japanese recalcitrance with its undemanding sotto voce coaxing of the Japanese to do something about the epidemic of parental abductions from which we and the Japanese all suffer.

 Parents whose children have been stolen and made inaccessible by the Japanese have pressed governments from Washington, D.C. to Paris to impress upon Tokyo that all parties must be willing to use the power of the state to put an end to this activity and return our lost sons and daughters.
 Left to the Japanese, thousands upon thousands of children have lost their families while their parents wring their hands, mourn, and try to protest inflamed emotions to bureaucrats in governments.